Australian zebra finch

-The Australian zebra finch or chestnut-eared finch (Taeniopygia castanotis) is the most common estrildid finch of Central Australia.
+The Australian zebra finch (Taeniopygia castanotis) is the most common estrildid finch of Central Australia.
 It ranges over most of the continent, avoiding only the cool humid south and some areas of the tropical far north.
 The bird has been introduced to Puerto Rico and Portugal.
-Due to the ease of keeping and breeding the zebra finch in captivity, it has become Australia’s most widely studied bird; by 2010, it was the most studied captive model passerine species worldwide, by a considerable margin.
+Due to the ease of keeping and breeding the zebra finch in captivity, it has become Australia's most widely studied bird; by 2010, it was the most studied captive model passerine species worldwide, by a considerable margin.

 Taxonomy and phylogeny

 The Australian zebra finch was described in 1837 by John Gould as Amadina castanotis, about two decades after the Sunda zebra finch (T. guttata) was described.
 For over a century and a half, the Australian and Sunda zebra finches were classified as a single species, Taeniopygia guttata.
 They were split by the IUCN Red List and BirdLife International in 2016.
 The International Ornithological Congress followed suit in 2022 based on studies noting differences in plumage, mtDNA divergence, and assortative mating between both species in captivity.

 It is likely that the Australian zebra finch evolved first, with the Sunda zebra finch descending from Australian zebra finches blown out to sea during the Pleistocene.